 Each faculty will manage their judging differently.
 If a Faculty has a large number of 3MT participants, they may choose to hold a School judging round first.

 Please wait to receive further information and guidance from your Faculty Coordinator in due course.

-Virtual University 3MT final - Ten (10) student videos will be submitted from across the University (2 per faculty) for judging in a University round.
-At the conclusion of the Research Tuesdays 3MT Final event (14 September 2021), the judging panel will announce a University 3MT winner.
+Virtual University 3MT final - Ten (10) student videos will be submitted from across the University for judging in a University round.